 If you choose a month or year table format you also get a table for the search-terms.

 I was studying austerity in news text.
 Lots of articles mentioned austerity, sometimes incidentally.
 And I wanted to study austerity in Britain but a lot of articles concerned Greece.
 So my filters had terms like cost-cutting, UK etc. and my negative filters included Greek, Greece etc. To get a suitable corpus I wanted quite a lot of the positive terms I preferred and few of the negative ones.
 After the relevance check was done I was able to filter out most of the texts leaving only ones which were much more relevant to my enquiry.

 RTF Sample button

-To see one of the texts simply select it and double-click (or right-click and choose Show this text).
-When it appears you will again be able to right-click in order to save it as RTF, grey out any < > sections, highlight the positive filters, etc. After highlighting all, we get
+To see one of the texts simply select it and press the button.
+When it appears you can right-click to Highlight all search-terms.
+After highlighting all, we get

 You see the search terms coloured, and to the right a dispersion plot showing where they appear in the text.